harishkotra/dynamic-rag-gaia/README.md

 - Dynamic vector database creation using Qdrant
 - Batch processing of large text inputs
 - Integration with a local Gaia node
+- GitHub repository analysis using GitIngest
 - Progress tracking and error handling
 - Clean, responsive UI using Tailwind CSS and shadcn/ui components

 ## Prerequisites

 - Node.js (v16 or higher)
+- Python (for GitIngest installation)
 - A running Qdrant instance (local or remote)
 - A local LLM server through Gaia running on port 8080 (Tutorial: [https://docs.gaianet.ai/node-guide/quick-start](https://docs.gaianet.ai/node-guide/quick-start))
 - The `nomic-embed` embedding model (auto-downloaded in `gaianet` folder when the Gaia CLI is installed)